Optimize Your Site with a Sitemap: Learn Best Practices

 You can use the search console of Google to submit your sitemap.
 From a dashboard, click Crawl – Sitemaps – Add your Test Sitemap.
 It allows you to test sitemaps and see the results before hitting submit a map to check errors.
 These mistakes can be a hurdle in the indexing of your main landing pages.

 By submitting a sitemap, you can inform Google about your high-quality and valuable pages for indexation.
 By submitting a sitemap, you can get these advantages:

-Overall quality of your site is an essential factor for its ranking.
+The overall quality of your site is an essential factor for its ranking.
 If a sitemap directs search engine bots to thousands of inferior web pages, Google and other search engines construe a terrible image of your website.
 Search engines consider that your site doesn’t provide value to their visitors.

-While creating a sitemap, you have to highlight important pages, such as:
+You have to highlight important pages, such as:

 Use of search console of Google can be frustrating because it can’t tell you actual problems in web pages.
 It will not index each page of your site.
 For instance, if you submit 30,000 web pages and only 25,000 pages are indexed, you will not know that 5,000 pages have problems.
 It is important for large business websites with multiple pages for similar products.